 The TA design also foresees close dialogue with employers and communities in areas surrounding the 5 training centers, ranging from engagement of employers (including through technical sector committees) in identifying core skill needs to social mobilization to encourage young women and men (particularly from disadvantaged backgrounds) to enroll in fee-free CBMSCs.
 Consultations and outreach are in progress, with the most significant engagement to date in Mandalay.
-Close dialogue will also ensure complementarity with TVET-related support expected to be provided by other development partners.
+Other recent examples include engagement on human capital (including TVET and other dimensions) with CSOs and labor unions via a September 2015 forum organized by the Solidarity Center in Yangon.
+In addition, close dialogue will also ensure complementarity with TVET-related support provided by other development partners.

 It is indicatively estimated that the TA will support 43 person-months of international consultants (4 positions) and 22 person-months of national consultants (1 position) with expertise in relevant types of TVET.
 International consultants will indicatively be comprised of: (i) Expert on Skills Development; (ii) Expert on Short-Course Training on Building and Construction; (iii) Expert on Short-Course Training on Welding; and (iv) Expert on Short-Course Training on Small Machinery Repair.
 A national consultant is expected to be recruited to serve as a Skills Development Specialist.

 ADB will engage the consultants as individuals in accordance with the Guidelines on the Use of Consultants (2013, as amended from time to time).
 The TA will also mobilize short-term resource persons to provide specific expertise, as needed for activities such as training-of-trainers and events.